ielab/2024-ECIR-foltr-unlearning/README.md

-# Unlearning in Federated Online Learning to Rank
+# How to Forget Clients in Federated Online Learning to Rank?
-paper under review in ECIR 2024.
+- paper under review in ECIR 2024.
+- code for reproducing the results will be released after acceptance.

 ## Results